Merzasphor/MWSE/docs/source/lua/event/exerciseSkill.rst

 skill
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`number`_Read-only.
+`number`_.
+Read-only.
 The skill that is gaining experience.
 This can be changed to provide experience to a different skill.

 progress
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`number`_The amount of experience that skill is gaining.
+`number`_.
+The amount of experience that skill is gaining.
 Note that experience is not on a scale of 1 to 100.
 This value is modifiable.

 .. _`tes3creature`: ../../lua/type/tes3creature.html
 .. _`niObject`: ../../lua/type/niObject.html